ncatlab/nlab-content/pages/6295.md

 * the $B$-identity: ${\|x \circ x\|} = {\|x\|^2}$ (compare the $B^*$-identity or $C^*$-identity of a $C^*$-[[C-star-algebra|algebra]]);
 * positivity: ${\|x \circ x \|} \leq {\|x \circ x + y \circ y\|}$.

 This definition is adapted from Section 1.1 of [Halvorson, 1999](#Halvorson1999).
-Halvorson does not include the statement that the Lie multiplication is short, and it includes a nonnegative real constant factor $r$ on the right-hand side of the associator identity.
-However, Halvorson claims to construct an equivalence between real JLB-algebras and complex $C^*$-[[C*-algebra|algebras]], and this construction produces a short Lie product that satisfies $r = 1$.
+Halvorson does not include the statement that the Lie multiplication is short, and it includes a nonnegative real constant factor $r$ on the right-hand side of the associator identity (second version).
+However, Halvorson claims to construct an equivalence between real $JLB$-algebras and complex $C^*$-[[C*-algebra|algebras]], and this construction produces a short Lie product that satisfies $r = 1$.

 Another consequence of this definition is that the Jordan product makes $A$ into a [[Jordan algebra]] (and hence into a [[JB-algebra]]).